 From the 1960’s through the 1980’s, Itasca Bank & Trust Co. wrote approximately fifty percent of all residential mortgages in Itasca and adjoining towns.
 With the increase of commercial business moving into the area, the Bank’s commercial business grew.
 The Bank helped many new businesses get started, funding a dream that may have started in a garage or basement.
 The Bank helped countless other businesses grow and prosper, working with them through economic ups and downs, covering payroll in some cases to help keep business growing.
 Many long-time commercial customers tell of getting a loan from the Bank secured by a handshake from Glenn Mensching.

-In 2018 Itasca Bank & Trust Co. celebrated its 70th anniversary.
+In 2023 Itasca Bank & Trust Co. is celebrating its 75th anniversary.
 The Bank continues looking forward to many years of helping shape a stronger financial future for our customers, our communities, and our country.